EthanThatOneKid/acmcsuf.com/GETTING_STARTED.md

 1. Whenever applicable (it’s not in this case), write unit tests for any new functions or components you create
 1. Once you’re satisfied your changes, you **MUST** use `npm run all` to run all tests, lints, and formatting necessary for a release build, otherwise the automated build test will fail
 1. Commit and push your changes
-1. Go to your Vercel dashboard and verify that a preview deployment was pushed, similar to <https://acmcsuf-wayson-rbe1c3cul-jaasonw.vercel.app/>

 ## Submitting a pull request for review